JChatelin/Collections/README.md

-This is just the implementation of somme data structures in java.
+This is just the implementation of some data structures in Java.
-I will add the implementation of more data structures and other algorithm later.
+I will add more implementation of data structures and other algorithms later.